More News:

 City Council has pushed back a key vote on the 76ers' proposal to build a new arena on East Market Street.
 Lawmakers are negotiating with the team about the project's community benefits agreement.

-The Sixers have claimed the project needs to be approved before the end of the year to stay on track with a development timeline to open the arena open in 2031, when the team's lease at the Wells Fargo Center expires.
-The $1.3 billion project aims to replace a portion of the Fashion District mall on East Market Street, just south of Chinatown between 10th and 11th streets.
+The 76ers have said they need the $1.3 billion project to be approved by the end of 2024 to open the venue by 2031, when their lease at the Wells Fargo Center ends.
+The proposal would replace a portion of the Fashion District mall on East Market Street between 10th and 11th streets, just south of Chinatown.

-City Council has held eight days of hearings on the proposal, receiving testimony from stakeholders, supporters and foes of the arena.
-In addition to debate about the CBA, the hearings focused heavily on the financial and operational demands the arena would place on SEPTA as it faces a long-term funding crisis.
+City Council held eight hearings on the proposal over the last month, receiving testimony from project stakeholders, supporters and opponents of the arena.
+In addition to debate about the CBA, the hearings focused heavily on the financial and operational demands the arena would place on SEPTA in the midst of a long-term funding crisis.

-Mayor Cherelle Parker, whose administration endorsed the arena in September, planned Wednesday to hold another community meeting about the project at 5:30 p.m. at McCall Elementary and Middle School in Washington Square West.
-Parker has touted the project as a vital investment in East Market Street's slumping commercial corridor and a pipeline for jobs in Center City.
+Supporters of the project, including Mayor Cherelle Parker, have touted it as a vital investment in East Market Street's slumping commercial corridor and a pipeline for jobs in Center City.

 Videos